prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 It is normal that every option and every parameter (needed by an option or global) is written as exact one word, but short options can be combined in one word:

---verbose --test is the same as -v -t is the same as -vt.
+--verbose --test is the same as -v -t and also the same as -vt.

 If a short option takes a parameter it must be the last option of the option list: